 Bess’s Mother: Theodora Hanslowe

 Featuring NOVUS NY and the Choir of Trinity Church Wall Street

-Chorus: Jim Gwathney, Stephen Humes, Thomas McCarger, Scott Mello, John Miles, Garrett Obrycki, George Somerville, Tim Stopper, Dan Taylor, Jackson Williams, and Steven Williamson
+Chorus: Jim Gwathney, Stephen Humes, Thomas McCarger, Scott Mello, John Miles, Garrett Obrycki, George Somerville, Tim Stopper, Dan Taylor, Jackson Williams, Steven Williamson, and Jonathan Woody

-NOVUS NY Orchestra: Katie Hyun, Edson Scheid, Nathan Scrahm, Doug Balliett, Melissa Baker, Stuart Breczinski, Benjamin Fingland, Bard Balliett, David Byrd-Marrow, Mike Lormand, Ian Rosenbaum, Bridget Kibbey, Charity Wicks, and Taylor Levine
+NOVUS NY Orchestra: Katie Hyun, Edson Scheid, Nathan Schram, Doug Balliett, Melissa Baker, Stuart Breczinski, Benjamin Fingland, Bard Balliett, David Byrd-Marrow, Mike Lormand, Ian Rosenbaum, Bridget Kibbey, Charity Wicks, and Taylor Levine